pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

   - Build real RSM like TiKV but no actual info in data CFs.
   - Communicate with other components as a raftstore.
   - Expose region meta, data and other necessary info to TiFlash.
-- Region Snapshot Persister
+- RSM in TiFlash
+  - Maintain RSM through interfaces from raftstore-proxy.
-  - Persist whole region cache in memory by apply-state as region snapshot atomically.
+  - Persist whole region cache in memory by apply-state as `region snapshot` atomically.
 - Committed table records in column storage
   - Store committed transaction data by strong schema.
-  - Support MVCC by tso
+  - Support MVCC by tso.
-  - Support table data GC
+  - Support table data GC.

 Redundancy is a practical way to guarantee `Idempotency` and `External Consistency`, which means updating region meta should be lazy while adding data but advanced while removing region.